Mexico City Hiking Tours

 If it’s your first time, or if you are not that experienced in hiking, the best thing is to go with an expert guide or expert hiker.

 To save yourself and your feet, look for hiking boots that can withstand the rigors of the mountains.
-Salomon quest shoes are a great option, for every taste and size.
-Check out our post: 5 Essential Tips to Hike in Zion National Park.
+Salomon Quest shoes are a great option, for every taste and size.

 It will always depend on the mountain and the tour or experience you want.
 If you hike some of the highest mountains in Mexico, it may take longer than you expected.